dashaw/mle_prep/coding/neetcode_150/README.md

 * remove-nth-node-from-end-of-list (medium): this was more straightforward and pretty much got it, though use of the dummy node is still a bit fuzzy for me
 * linked-list-cycle (easy): keep track of visited nodes, if so return Tru
 * add-two-numbers (medium): basic traversal of two lists, but need to do some math tricks. nailed this one.
+* copy-list-with-random-pointer (medium): need to take 2 passes through the linked list. on the first one map the old node to a new node with same value via a dict. one second pass then update new nodes' next and random attributes to appropriate nodes

 ##### Backtracking
 * subsets (medium): dfs, recursion, 2^n